paubcdev/PythonPassGen/README.md

 4. It will append that joiner after the number.
 5. Following that it asks if you want to randomly capitalize some characters in the generated string.
 6. Then it prints either: a version without capitalized letters or with them.
-7. Finally, it asks if you want to know the entropy of it, and displays it accordingly.
+7. It asks if you want to know the entropy of it, and displays it accordingly.
+8. Finally, asks if you want to know the hash of the password, according to 3 standards (SHA2-256, SHA3-256 and BLAKE2b).

 ---

 ### WiP:
-1. Hashing

 ---